Mental Health Facilities Bell County, TX

 Central Texas Va Healthcare System Olin E Teague Va Center

-Central Texas Va Healthcare System Olin E Teague Va Center is a mental health clinic in Bell County, Texas, located at 1901 South 1st Street, 76504 zip code.
-Central Texas Va Healthcare System Olin E Teague Va Center offers outpatient treatment, residential treatment and telemedicine/telehealth.
-Central Texas Va Healthcare System Olin E Teague Va Center provides group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Central Texas Va Healthcare System Olin E Teague Va Center also supports patients with eating disorders, people with trauma and people with Alzheimer's or dementia.
-Some other services provided by Central Texas Va Healthcare System Olin E Teague Va Center include legal advocacy, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Central Texas Va Healthcare System Olin E Teague Va Center is a mental health clinic in Bell County, TX, located at 1901 South 1st Street, 76504.
+Central Texas Va Healthcare System Olin E Teague Va Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Central Texas Va Healthcare System Olin E Teague Va Center offers couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Central Texas Va Healthcare System Olin E Teague Va Center also supports people requiring dual diagnosis treatment, people with traumatic brain injury and active duty military.
+Additional services offered at Central Texas Va Healthcare System Olin E Teague Va Center include chronic disease/illness management, supported housing and integrated primary care services.

 Learn More